makma/fingerprintjs.com/content/index/account-takeover.md

     imageTitle: Sources of account takeover
     ctaText: Read our documentation
     ctaUrl: https://dev.fingerprintjs.com/docs/introduction
-  - markdown__Content: Protecting your users' logins is the best way to mitigate chargebacks from fraudulent purchases without compromising on experience.
+  - content: Protecting your users' logins is the best way to mitigate chargebacks from fraudulent purchases without compromising on experience.
       Try FingerprintJS and see the difference that accurate user detection can make for your user's account security, merchant reputation, and more.